OPEN VIRTUAL REHEARSALS

 While we can't meet face-to-face right now, we are still meeting virtually, and are even making new music virtually.
-Click below to hear a tag we recorded recently, and check back soon for a recording of our first complete virtual song.
+Click below to hear a tag we recorded recently, as well as a recording of our first complete virtual song that we performed as part of a this year's virtual Art All Night If you would like to join us in one of our virtual rehearsals, please email us at [email protected]

 Who are we ?